Review:

 Key Features

-- Division of powers among three branches - executive, legislative, and judicial
+- Division of government powers into executive, legislative, and judicial branches

-- Checks and balances to prevent abuse of power
+- Checks and balances system to prevent abuse of power

 Pros